Photos: Aiiiii, Kai, XuBo

 Deep learning allows us to take a contemporary approach to pattern extraction.
 It facilitates extracting three-dimensional patterns from nature and rearranging them to envision new speculative worlds.
 By choosing this workflow we were faced with the challenge of creating datasets, teaching us how the available data and the way it represents marine life reflects how humans look at the natural world.
 Neural networks trained on coral reefs and their many inhabitants produce a large variety of 3D models which are then brought together to form new, speculative reefs from beneath the neural waves.

-Version 1.2 takes the form of an online virtual exhibition of specimens of corals from Beneath the Neural Waves are arranged in phylogenetic trees that display their speculative evolution.
-Around them generated fish swim by, careful where you tread, however, you might just scare them if you get too close!
+Online exhibition of specimens of corals from Beneath the Neural Waves for New Art City.
+Arranged in phylogenetic trees that display their speculative evolution around which generated fish swim.
+Careful where you tread, however, you might just scare them if you get too close!
+Click here to visit web experience on newart.city.

 Thanks to Jack Julian for the aquatic soundtrack.